Beaky2000/esphome-p1mini/docs/NO-RTS.md

 If you built your ESP based on the original esphome-p1reader or if you bought a Slimmeleser etc which does not connect the RTS to a GPIO, you need to set the minimum update period to zero.

 ## Disabling the RTS signal
-By changing this, the RTS signal (if connected) will be set constantly high, and the p1mini will work slightly differently internally.
+By changing this, the RTS signal (if connected) will be set constantly high.

 In the yaml file, never set p1_rts low.
 Simply find and remove this line (in two places):